-NOTE: For the 2003-2004 academic year, maintenance fees and out-of-state tuition may be increased.
+NOTE: For the 2004-2005 academic year, maintenance fees and out-of-state tuition may be increased.
 The amount of increase is not known at the time of printing this catalog.
-Please refer to current Timetable of Classes or contact the department of Admissions and Registration Services for current fee rates.
+Please refer to current Timetable of Classes or contact the Business Office for current fee rates.